 3. The actual post should have the following info: name of person 1 (instrument), person 2 (instrument, vocal), etc. Composer: person’s name; lyrics: person’s name.
 If you electronically sample anything, list the title and composer of the piece you sample.
 List the name and place of recording studio and engineer.
 Be sure to list the names of everyone in the group and their role in the recording.

 4. Then type in the title of your piece.

-5. Go to STEP II and follow the instructions for uploading an audio or video file to Wesfiles.
-Once you have copied the Full URL from your Wesfiles audio or video file you can continue on to #6.
+5. Go to STEP II and follow the instructions for uploading an audio or video file to Google Drive.
+Once you have copied the link from your Google Drive audio or video file you can continue on to #6.

-6. Highlight the title of the piece you just typed in, click on the chain link in the menu, paste in the URL from Wesfiles (leave “open link in the same window” as is), and click “Insert” in the box.
+6. Highlight the title of the piece you just typed in, click on the link icon in the menu, paste in the link from your Google Drive file (leave “open link in the same window” as is), and click “Insert” in the box.

 8. Click PUBLISH if you’re ready for your post to go public.
 Otherwise, click SAVE, which will save it as a draft and not show up for public viewing.